Charmian Clift

 Charmian Clift (30 August 1923 – 8 July 1969) was an Australian writer.
 She was the second wife and literary collaborator of George Johnston.

 Early life

 Clift was born 30 August 1923 in Kiama, a coastal town 120 kilometres south of Sydney.

 In 1941 she won a Beach Girl competition run by Pix magazine and soon after moved to Sydney where she did modelling work to supplement her main job as an usherette at the Minerva Theatre.
 In 1942, aged 19, she became pregnant and gave up her child for adoption.
 Her child grew up to become Suzanne Chick, who at the age of 48 discovered who her birth mother was, and wrote a book about the experience.
 One of Suzanne Chick's children is the writer, survivalist, and television host Gina Chick.

-In April 1943 Clift enlisted in the Australian Army, where she gained the rank of Lance Bombardier in charge of a group of gunners housed in Drummoyne.
+In April 1943 Clift enlisted in the Australian Army at the age of 19, where she gained the rank of Bombardier in charge of a Heavy Anti-Aircraft gun, 15 Australian Heavy Battery, housed in Drummoyne.
+Clift was later promoted to Lieutenant in the Australian Women's Army Service (AWAS) after attending officer training in 1944 and worked at Victoria Barracks in the Directorate of Ordinance.
+She completed her service in May 1946.